SauravSewparsad/Intro-to-Javascript/README.md

 i  is a modifier (modifies the search to be case-insensitive).

 Day 2 is now complete and i will do the flex box that was given to us.

+Day 3: Today i will begin with day 3 which will teach us Javascript forms.

+JavaScript Methods and “this” Keyword:
+- In JavaScript, objects can also contain functions.
+- Accessing Object Methods allow you to access an object method using a dot notation.
+You can access a method by calling an objectName and a key for that method along with ().
+And you can access property only by calling an objectName and a key.
+- JavaScript Built-In Methods has many built-in methods
+- Adding a Method to a JavaScript Object is possible with the proper syntax.
+- JavaScript this Keyword gives access to property of an object from within a method of the same object, you need to use the this keyword.

+Javascript switch statement:
+- The switch statement is used to perform different actions based on different conditions.
+- Use the switch statement to select one of many code blocks to be executed.
+- The switch expression is evaluated once.
+The value of the expression is compared with the values of each case.
+If there is a match, the associated block of code is executed.
+If there is no match, the default code block is executed.
+- The break Keyword:
+When JavaScript reaches a break keyword, it breaks out of the switch block.
+This will stop the execution of inside the block.
+It is not necessary to break the last case in a switch block.
+The block breaks (ends) there anyway
+- The default Keyword
+The default keyword specifies the code to run if there is no case match.
+If default is not the last case in the switch block, remember to end the default case with a break.
+- Common Code Blocks:
+Sometimes you will want different switch cases to use the same code.
+- If multiple cases matches a case value, the first case is selected.
+If no matching cases are found, the program continues to the default label.
+If no default label is found, the program continues to the statement(s) after the switch.
+- Strict Comparison:
+Switch cases use strict comparison (===).
+The values must be of the same type to match.
+A strict comparison can only be true if the operands are of the same type.

+Day 3 is now complete and i will begin preparing for the presentaton tomorrow.